100 of All Types of GK Questions with Answers Trivia Quizzes

 Proterozoic

-94. Where is the term Cabo Verde come from?
+94. Where does the term Cabo Verde come from?

 Portuguese